 12. Baratang Beach

-The Baratang Island and beaches are one of the best places to visit in Andaman.
-It is filled with beautiful beaches, Mangrove Creeks, mud Volcanoes and limestone caves.
+Baratang Island and beaches are one of the best places to visit in Andaman.
+It is filled with beautiful beaches, Mangrove Creeks, Mud Volcanoes and limestone caves.
 The Trunk road goes through this island.

 The limestone caves can be explored, making it a very thrilling and enriching experience.
 However, if you are planning to undertake this, it is advisable to do it with local guidance as it might be quite dangerous and easy to get lost in.